Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

 4) Start the Matcher daemon that accepts requests from the Payers.

-## 1. Create a GPG directory
+## Step 1 Create a GPG directory

-Create a directory where your matcher is located as follows:
+Create a directory where the Matcher is located as follows:

     matcher
        gpg                    < GPG details for Matcher
        import-from-redeemer   < Directory into which Redeemers' Bitcoin addresses have been copied

-## 2. Create the PGP keypair that is used by the Payer
+## Step 2 Create the PGP keypair that is used by the Payer

-Create a terminal/ command line and cd into the gpg directory you created above.
+Open a shell and `cd` into the `gpg` directory created above.

-The keyring for the redeemer tests was constructed using GPG.
+The keyring for the Redeemer was constructed using GPG.
 This is the log of how it was constructed (on a Mac):
 The password used to protect the keyrings was 'password' (obviously use a better password for your real keyrings).

-# 2.1 Start the gpg-agent
+## Step 3 Start the gpg-agent

+The GPG agent is required for processing GPG commands:

     > gpg-agent --homedir "$(pwd)" --daemon

-# 2.2 Generate a new keypair
+## Step 4 Generate a new key pair

+Enter following command:

     > gpg --homedir "$(pwd)" --gen-key

+You will see this output

-    gpg: WARNING: unsafe permissions on homedir `/Users/jim/ideaprojects/multibit-hd/mbhd-brit/src/test/resources/matcher/gpg' gpg (GnuPG/MacGPG2) 2.0.22; Copyright (C) 2013 Free Software Foundation, Inc.
+    gpg (GnuPG/MacGPG2) 2.0.22; Copyright (C) 2013 Free Software Foundation, Inc.
     This is free software: you are free to change and redistribute it.
     There is NO WARRANTY, to the extent permitted by law.